-3.6.
-Current Levels of Service
+3.6 Current Level of Services

-3.6.1.
-Level of Service Description
+3.6.1 Level of Service Description

 The 'level of service' is the defined service quality for a particular activity or service area against which service performance can be measured.
-They provide the basis for the life-cycle management strategies and works programme identified within the AM Plan.
+They provide the basis for the lifecycle management strategies and works programme identified within the AM Plan.

 Levels of service support the Organisation's strategic goals and are based on customer expectations and statutory requirements.
-Levels of Service relate to outcomes the customer receives in terms of quality, quantity, responsiveness and performance as provided by the asset.